TuxKruger/TuxKruger/README.md

 # Pratyush Bhardwaj

 I am a 16 year old Science Student (PCM) and a Tech Enthusiast who loves Coding and discovering FOSS.
 I love Linux and anything based on it.
 I am also an Anime & Manga Otaku.
-Oh and if I am not active on the internet then I am either sleeping or wasting time on productivity videos on YouTube :p
+Oh and if I am not active on the internet then I am either sleeping or wasting time watching productivity videos on YouTube :p

 ---